ACKNOWLEDGMENTS

 Lacking education and suffering from occasional bouts of impaired judgement, as I do, it must be clear to anyone with half a brain that I cannot possibly have written this book without a lot of help.
 I owe a very great debt of gratitude to many people.
 Some of them appear in this book.
 Some that do and some that don’t will in the fullness of time appear it this list.
 It is a work in progress and it will grow.

-My partner Vicky and our children, Poppy and Robert, have had to put up with the strange and difficult person my parents worked so hard to produce.
+My partner Vicky Sargent and our children, Poppy Tibbetts and Robert Tibbetts, have had to put up with the strange and difficult person my parents worked so hard to produce.
 I am proud of them and reminded everyday how lucky I am that they turned up when they did and stuck with me.

-To my family I must add two enduring friends, Aurelia Pinchbeck essayist, critic, mentor and advisor, first my lover and then my friend and editor of more than fifty years.
+To my family I must add two enduring friends.
+The first is Aurelia Pinchbeck essayist, critic, mentor and advisor, first my lover then my friend and editor of more than fifty years.
 Life would have been impossible without her.
-Pete Willis graphic designer and fully paid up member of the human race who has suffered my friendship for more than twenty years and not always without complaint.
+The second is Pete Willis graphic designer and fully paid up member of the human race who has suffered my friendship for more than twenty years and not always without complaint.
 He has been a true friend and has loaned me his moral compass on the frequent occasions when my own was lost or malfunctioning,

 The late Leslie Forbes, writer, broadcaster and artist who bought me lunch and explained that in the writing of books it is necessary to finish at least one in order to get paid